 All articles of personal property including clothing should be clearly labelled.
 Money and other valuables should not be left in bags, on desks or in classrooms.
 Any items of value can be left at the Front Office for safe keeping.
+Valuable electronic equipment essential to learning (such as hearing aids etc) can be left at the Front Office provided a management plan has been developed and agreed upon by the Campus Leader.

 Students should not bring toys or other items of personal value to school.
 The school cannot be held liable for any damage to any personal belongings.